e-dschungel/php_version_test/README.md

 Some version extensions like "*.phpx" or "*.php71" used to execute PHP as Apache module or in a specific version.
 Nowadays they return an error message for which this tests checks.

+## Obsolete Handler Test
+Special test for hoster all-inkl.com.
+Some Add Handler settings in .htaccess file used to execute PHP in a specific version.
+Nowadays they return an error message for which this tests checks.

 ## Requirements
 * PHP >= 5.6 with curl extension installed
 * ''tests'' dir must be writable